starship/starship/docs/advanced-config/README.md

 ## Style Strings

 Style strings are a list of words, separated by whitespace.
+The words are not case sensitive (i.e. `bold` and `BoLd` are considered the same string).
 Each word can be one of the following:

   - `bold`
   - `underline`